Mental Health Services

 - Organization and Responsibilities

 - Piper Place, also known as The Mental Health Association of Central Alabama (Mental Health Association) is a program of the Crisis Center, which is 501(c)3 non-profit agency in Birmingham, Alabama.
 The Mental Health Association (as a program of the Crisis Center) is governed by a volunteer Board of Directors who represent the community at-large.
-Six of the 24 members have training and experience in the mental health field.

 - The Mental Health Association's Mission